scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 objects at all stages of the stellar life cycle.
 Due to their low ionization potentials (6-8 eV), they allow astronomers to probe properties of diffuse media in regions not normally accessible.
-On top of this, PAHs are not only witnesses to their local environment, but are key players in affecting ongoing astrophysical processes.
+On top of this, PAHs are not only witnesses to their local environment but are key players in affecting ongoing astrophysical processes.

 PAHs are believed to form in the circumstellar ejecta of late-type